jb56834/group-project-2/README.md

-# Team 4 Group Project No.2:
+### Team 4 Group Project No.2:

+## Team Members: Aaron Sechler, Kevin Machine, Jiaping Bian & Julian Oquendo

 ### Central Question & Overview: Are we currently in the midst of another Tech Bubble?